AriFordsham/GHCWiki/repositories.md

 ## Full repository breakdown

 A GHC source tree is made of a collection of repositories.
-The script [sync-all](building/sync-all) knows how to apply git commands to the whole collection of repositories at once, for example to pull changes from the upstream repositories.

 Here is a list of the repositories that GHC uses.
 The columns have the following meaning

 - **Location in tree**: where in the source tree this repository sits.